dgelessus/NAGUS/docs/uru/protocol.rst

     The object name is unique only in combination with the location and class index.
     Object names are less likely to change than object IDs, but slower to look up.
+    The engine looks up object names case-insensitively, but some other parts of the game treat them case-sensitively.
+    Thus,
+    it's safest to always use matching capitalization, but also never define two objects whose names differ only in capitalization.
   * **Clone IDs:** Only present if the :cpp:enumerator:`~ContentsFlags::kHasCloneIDs` flag is set, in which case the UOID refers to a clone of a template object.
     If these fields aren't present,